 Rachael Donahue, M.S., BCBA

 Rachael grew up in Boston, in a home that was very involved in Special Education.
 With a mother in the field and a close family friend with Autism, Rachael’s love and knowledge for this population began at an early age.
 Rachael has four years experience working as a teacher’s aide in a classroom for children with Autism.
 In 2010, Rachael moved to San Diego and began working at B.E.S.T., as a direct tutor.
 Rachael also spent a few years practicing as a BCaBA prior to starting coursework to become a BCBA.
 Rachael was promoted to Regional Manager of the San Diego area in 2016.
-She earned a Master’s Degree in Psychology from Southern New Hampshire University, with a focus on Child and Adolescent Development.
-Rachael is planning to take the BCBA exam in 2019.
+She earned a Master’s Degree in Psychology from Southern New Hampshire University in 2018, with a focus on Child and Adolescent Development, and became a BCBA the following year.

 E-mail Rachael Donahue at [email protected].